INTERNATIONAL HOMICIDE INVESTIGATORS ASSOCIATION, INC.

 (1) The Board of Directors may confer the designation of President Emeritus and life membership upon a past president who has demonstrated exemplary service to the missions, purposes and principles upon which the association was formed.

-(c) Corporate Membership.
-Corporate Membership may be conferred on any entity providing products and/or services related to homicide investigations or management.
+(c) Corporate Membership - Corporate Membership may be conferred on any entity providing products and/or services related to homicide investigators or management.

 1. Each Corporate Membership shall be entitled to one (1) vote exercised by an employee designated by the corporate entity.

 Section 2.03 Lifetime Membership may be conferred upon a member at the direction of the Board of Directors as an honor bestowed upon making significant contributions to the International Homicide Investigators Association or at such time they deem it appropriate

 Section 2.04 Applicants shall be admitted to membership in the respective membership classification for which qualified upon making applications; therefore, in writing, payment of annual dues has herein specified and upon final confirmation of such application by the Board of Directors or upon action authorized by unanimous written consent without meeting as defined in Section 4.13.

 (a) No fee shall be charged for making application for membership in the corporation.

 (b) The annual dues payable to the corporation by members of each class shall be in such amounts as may be determined from time to time by resolution of the Board of Directors.
 The first annual dues shall be payable and submitted in full with the application for membership.
 Future annual dues shall be payable effective the anniversary date of each membership or such other annual renewal date as the Board of Directors may select.
 In the event an applicant for membership is not accepted for membership, the entire advance annual dues payment shall be refunded.

 Section 2.07 There is no limit on the number of members the corporation may admit.